Best Wishes (Cro-Mags album): Release and reception

 In an AllMusic review, Alex Henderson said:

 "What would Lemmy Kilmister and Motörhead have sounded like if they'd been influenced by the Hare Krishna sect and the beliefs of Hinduism?
 They might have sounded like New York's unorthodox thrash metal/punk outfit the Cro-Mags, whose Best Wishes rocks ferociously while expressing a very Hindu viewpoint.
 The CD's cover contains some distinctly Indian art, and songs like 'Age of Quarrel,' 'Crush the Demoniac,' and 'Days of Confusion' were clearly inspired by the Bhagavad-Gita and other Hindu scriptures.
 The New Yorkers may see the violent, chaotic world around them as a living hell, but their overall message is one of hope and optimism.
 The Cro-Mags do see better days ahead—even if one has to go through various reincarnations in order to find them.
 Of course, a headbanger doesn't have to embrace Hinduism in order to appreciate Best Wishes—whatever one's spiritual beliefs, this is a band that rocks without hesitation."

 Writing for The Pensive Quill, Christopher Owens summed the record up as "...a perfect example of crossover done correctly.
 It's heavy enough to appeal to the hi-tops brigade, but still retains the aggression and intensity of hardcore."

+In 2018, Kerrang! ranked the album at number 36 on its 2019 list of the "50 Best Albums of 1989".
+The publication added "Those expecting traditional NYHC might be disappointed by Best Wishes' moaned vocals and icy riffs, but fans of latter-day thrash and hardcore's weirder edges are definitely in luck.
+Tracks like Days Of Confusion and Down But Not Out still provide plenty of heavy chugs, and there's a Misfits-on-speed sort of quality to Harley Flanagan's vocals thereon.
+Maybe not the most classic hardcore album, but one that provides powerful insight into the band's development."